Apollo013/DotNet_DesignPatterns_StructuralPatterns/README.md

 ### Facade Pattern
 Provide a unified interface to a set of interfaces in a subsystem.
 Façade defines a higher-level interface that makes the subsystem easier to use.

 ---

+### Proxy Pattern
+Provide a surrogate or placeholder for another object to control access to it

+---